JonDemers/opcode-ssg/_posts/2014-11-19-https-wildcard-subdomain-dns-apache-tomcat-config.markdown

 ## Bonus: Wildcard SSL Certificate

-Of course you’ll need a wildcard SSL certificate.
+Of course you'll need a wildcard SSL certificate.
 Those are usually very expensive, but [Namecheap resells Comodo wildcard certificate at very good price](https://www.namecheap.com/security/ssl-certificates/comodo/positivessl-wildcard.aspx).
 No, I do not have any interest in namecheap, they just happen to be very good at what they do 🙂

 *Author: [Jonathan Demers](https://www.linkedin.com/in/jonathan-demers-ing "Jonathan Demers")*